spearwolf/picimo/packages/picimo/README.md

 .. is a typescript library for creating realtime 2.5d gfx in html5.
 It's based upon the fantastic [three.js](https://threejs.org/) library which itself is based on WebGL.

-One of the first ideas for this library was that it should be as simple as possible to display [pixel art](https://en.wikipedia.org/wiki/Pixel_art) graphics in a [responsive design aware environment](./src/projection/README.md).
+One of the first ideas for this library was that it should be as simple as possible to display [pixel art](https://en.wikipedia.org/wiki/Pixel_art) graphics in a responsive design aware environment ([&rarr; Projection](./src/projection/README.md))

-As a consequence thereof a key feature of picimo is that it is easy to [create sprites (with custom shaders) and provide an extremely simple OO-based API](./src/sprites/README.md) to use these sprites without having to worry about the WebGL boilerplate and internals such as attribute buffer arrays or geometry instancing.
+As a consequence thereof a key feature of picimo is that it is easy to create custom sprites with webgl shaders and provide an extremely simple OO-based API (&rarr; [About Sprites and Vertex Objects](./src/sprites/README.md)) to use these sprites without having to worry about the WebGL boilerplate and internals such as attribute buffer arrays or geometry instancing.

 Those who work with sprites will quickly realize that an easy way to import [spritesheet images and texture-atlas definitions](https://en.wikipedia.org/wiki/Texture_atlas) could be very handy.
 Picimo supports importing tilesets via grid-aligned spritesheet images or texture altases from json files (exported by tools such as [TexturePacker](https://www.codeandweb.com/texturepacker)).